Rákóczi's War of Independence: Romanians and Slovaks

 During the conflict, the Slovaks fought for Rákóczi.
-In the Kuruc army there were Slovak commanders and a few Kuruc forces were completely Slovak.
-After the enfranchisement of Transylvania, the Romanian minority stood en masse with the Kurucs, and supported the Romanian Kuruc forces.
+In the kuruc army were Slovak commanders, and a few kuruc forces were completely Slovak.
+After the enfranchisement of Transylvania, the Romanian minority stood en masse with the kurucs, and supported the kuruc Romanian forces.
 Finally, a few hundred mercenaries from Wallachia and Moldavia fought in Rákóczi's army.

+Support among the Hungarian Romanians was, however, not unanimous.
+Bishop Atanasie Anghel and the Byzantine-Catholic clergy remained staunchly loyal to the Habsburgs, in exchange for privileges for the Romanians.
+Under Anghel's leadership, the Romanian Greek Catholic Church recruited Romanians to fight alongside the Habsburgs, especially in regions like Mărginimea Sibiului and Țara Bârsei.
+Most of them served as scouts, supply suppliers, and local defenders for the Imperial garrisons against Kuruc raids.
+Some Romanian Greek Catholics also served as captains under the Imperial generals, leading small units of local recruits tasked with protecting Imperial communication lines and counter-attacking Kuruc bands.

 Others

-Scores of Polish volunteers and mercenaries came from Poland, also many soldiers were Ukrainians and Lipka Tatars, they supported the Kurucs.
-Several times Rákóczi asked for help from Poland and endeavored to recruit more Polish soldiers.
-In the Hungarian lands, the Germans Spiš Saxons and some German groups (including renegades from the Habsburg Army) joined Rákóczi's war.
+Scores of Polish volunteers and mercenaries came from Poland, and many soldiers were Ukrainians and Lipka Tatars also supported the kurucs.
+Several times, Rákóczi asked for help from Poland and endeavoured to recruit more Polish soldiers.
+In the Hungarian lands, the Germans Spiš Saxons and some German groups (including renegades from the Habsburg army) joined Rákóczi's war.
 They were supplemented by German mercenaries.
-The Kuruc Army also used commands and oaths in both the Slovak and German languages, since there were so many Germans and Slovaks who served in the Kuruc army.
+The kuruc army also used commands and oaths in both the Slovak and German languages since there were so many Germans and Slovaks who served in it.

-The Rusyn minority in 1703 immediately joined the uprising, but before that between 1690 and 1702 the Rusyns supported the Hungarians against the Austrian soldiers.
-The Hungarian Slovenes from the regions of Muraszombat, Lendva and Szentgotthárd joined the fight against the Habsburg soldiers, since the Styrian forces several times foraged in the Slovene villages.
+The Rusyn minority in 1703 immediately joined the uprising, but between 1690 and 1702, the Rusyns had supported the Hungarians against the Austrian soldiers.
+The Hungarian Slovenes from the regions of Muraszombat, Lendva and Szentgotthárd joined the fight against the Habsburg soldiers since the Styrian forces several times foraged in the Slovene villages.

 A few hundred Swedish soldiers broke away from the Battle of Poltava, Benderi and Poland in Hungary.
-In 1710 Rákóczi admitted the Swedes into the demoralized Kuruc army.
-The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány, but the last of Rákóczi's forces was crushed in the course of the Austrian counterattack resulting a draw.
+In 1710 Rákóczi, admitted the Swedes into the demoralized kuruc army.
+The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány, but Rákóczi's forces were finally crushed in the course of the Austrian counterattack, which resulted in a draw.

-Rákóczi's army also included Bulgarians, Litvins, Crimean Tatars and Ottomans.
+Rákóczi's army also included Bulgarians, Litvins, Crimean Tatars and Ottoman Turks.